hiteshgeek/phpdoc_generator/README.md

 - **Error Handling**
   - Docblock generation works even if the DB or cache is unavailable.
   - All file and DB operations are robust and fail gracefully.

 ---

+## Commands & Shortcuts

+- Generate/update PHPDoc for the current block: `Ctrl+Alt+0`
+- Generate/update PHPDoc for all blocks in the file: `Ctrl+Alt+1`
+- Refresh the settings cache: `Ctrl+Alt+7`
+- **Collapse all docblocks in the file:** `Ctrl+Alt+5`
+- **Expand all docblocks in the file:** `Ctrl+Alt+6`

+You can also access these commands from the Command Palette (Ctrl+Shift+P) by searching for:

+- "PHPDoc: Generate for Current Block"
+- "PHPDoc: Generate for File"
+- "PHPDoc: Refresh Settings Cache"
+- "PHPDoc: Expand All Docblocks"
+- "PHPDoc: Collapse All Docblocks"

+---